spryker/spryker-docs/_drafts/oryx/orchestration/app-plugins.md

 ## Plugin development

-You can create custom plugins to influence the behavior of an Oryx application.
+You can create custom plugins to change the behavior of an Oryx application.
 The `AppPlugin` is a simple interface that defines the following:

 - `getName()`: Its name string.
 - `apply()`: main life-cycle method.